Q2 2025 Report Is Live!

 Price Movement

-Ramp’s Augment Price growth trajectory was the second-best among the Power 20, starting at $26.39 and ending the quarter at an Augment Price of $42.54 per share (see “News,” below).
-Only one other name in the Power 20, xAI, saw a larger price surge.
-The price movement helped it gain a place in the rankings.
+For the second quarter in a row Ramp’s Augment Price growth trajectory was in the double digits, with the estimated per-share price starting at $42.54 and ending the quarter at an Augment Price of $47.18 per share.
+Only nine other names in the Power 20 saw a larger percentage price gain, putting Ramp tenth in the price-gain rankings.
+The price and activity bumps helped it gain a place in the rankings.

 Spreads